atomictag/Kinetic.MultiTouch/README.md

 ## Support

 This has been tested with Kinetic 4.5.1 and 4.5.2.
-It should work with older versions as well but I couldn't be bothered testing them.
+It should work with older versions as well but I did not do any test.

-This is pretty much a proof of concept and it took me more time to write this README than the actual code, so things may not be 100% tested or super-efficient.
+This is pretty much a proof of concept and it took me more time to write this README than the actual code, so things may not be 100% tested or super-smart.
+It should be easy enough to add this to an existing project to give it a go - and revert back if things don't work for you.
 Feedback is of course welcome.

 ## License

+This code is provided "as is" by [oneoverzero GmbH](http://www.oneoverzero.net).

-Do what you want with it and be happy.
+Do what you want with it, have fun and be happy.